Vikaspogu/blog/content/posts/jenkins-config-as-code-openshift.md

 ### Install Plugin

 First, lets install `configuration-as-code` plugins in jenkins.
-In Openshift you can easily install plugins by adding `INSTALL_PLUGINS` environment variable to deploymentconfig
+In OpenShift you can easily install plugins by adding `INSTALL_PLUGINS` environment variable to deploymentconfig

 ```yaml
 ....